DFE-Digital/get-into-teaching-app/app/views/content/improve-your-subject-knowledge.md

       icon: "icon-arrow"
       hide_on_mobile: Yes
       hide_on_tablet: Yes
+calls_to_action:
+  find-an-event:
+    name: simple
+    arguments:
+      text: "Ask teacher training providers any questions you have, including on subject knowledge enhancement courses, at an event."
+      link_text: "Find an event near you"
+      link_target: "/events"
+      icon: "icon-calendar"
 keywords:
   - Subject knowledge
   - Subject knowledge enhancement
   - SKE
+  - enhance
 ---
 If you're concerned about how well you know the subject you want to teach, do not worry - you may be able to do a 'subject knowledge enhancement' (SKE) course.